KzFactorios/FavoriteTeleport/notes/spec_sheet_1.md

 - **Debug Logging:** Conditional debug logging using `context.__DEBUG__`.
 - Always use best-practices
 - try to keep files sizes as small as possible even if it means creating other files for better organization and readability
 - remove any references to qmtt or qmt.
-It will be preferred to prepend "ftt_" to variables or functions ONLY IF NECESSARY
+It will be preferred to prepend "ft_" to variables or functions ONLY IF NECESSARY

 - Annotate code using the LuaCATS/EmmyLua-style comments
 - ensure Lua Language Server extension from the VS Code is installed